Find out more about Sustainability

 Infineon follows an approach aimed at leveraging and strengthening the positive environmental impacts of its business activities in waste management.
 This approach is embedded in our overarching CSR Policy, which defines the framework for responsible and sustainable corporate conduct.

 Infineon’s waste management strategies and measures are also implemented through our ISO 14001 certified Infineon Integrated Management Program for Environment, Energy, Safety and Health (IMPRES).
 In the area of waste management, IMPRES covers the identification and assessment of waste streams, the definition of reduction and reuse ambitions, the development of management programs and processes, and the assurance of legal compliance and continuous improvement.
-Additionally, as part of IMPRES, regular waste audits are conducted to identify opportunities for improving waste performance.
+As part of IMPRES, regular waste audits are conducted to identify opportunities for improving waste performance and to define site-level action plans for waste prevention, reuse and recovery.
+Additionally, quantified waste‑reduction targets are defined using operational intensity indicators and are reviewed regularly as part of ISO 14001 management reviews to drive continuous improvement in waste performance.

 The majority of Infineon’s waste originates from its manufacturing processes and includes a wide range of materials.
 Key waste streams generated across our operations are chemical and process residues, silicon sludges, municipal waste (household-like waste) and packaging waste.